VolkanSah/NMAP-Black-Python/README.md

 Issues to this script are not accepted as it is intended for educational purposes only and not for production use.

 ## WARNING!
 AGAIN!
-**WARNING: Scanning networks without permission can be illegal and may result in criminal charges.
+**⚠️ WARNING: Scanning networks without permission can be illegal and may result in criminal charges.
 Use this tool responsibly and only on networks you have permission to access.
-By using NMAP-Black-Python, you agree to use it for educational and ethical hacking purposes only.**
+By using NMAP-Black-Python, you agree to use it for educational and ethical hacking purposes only. ⚠️**